MayorCurley/londontube/README.md

     This method uses recursion to traverse the graph (that represents
     the tube system) and retrieve the requested station neighbors.
     """

+  #### def loadLondonTube(cls)

+    """
+    Loads the London Tube graph from an informational CSV file
+    """

+  #### def _createTubeGraph(self, parentDict, reader, platformKey, neighborKey)

+    """
+    Main workhorse for loading the London Tube graph.

+    The graph is stored as a dictionary of dictionaries.
+The parent
+    dictionary contains the station name as a key (for quick lookup)
+    while the the child dictionary holds the attributes, such as the
+    neighbor list of the station.

+    The graph is designed so that each station holds its neighbor list
+    so the graph can be traversed by steps to find its requested neighbor
+    stations.
+    """

+  #### def printNeighbors(self, startingStation, steps)

+    """
+    This method allows the client to specify the station from
+    which they wish to start from and how many steps to take to find
+    its neighbors.
+The neighbors and their respective lines are displayed.
+    """